 Dr. Kenneth Inkster

-We are sorry to report the recent passing of Dr. Kenneth Inkster.
+We were sorry to report this past season the passing of Dr. Kenneth Inkster, faithful supporter of the Hymn Society and a man of many gifts.
 A memorial notice may be downloaded here.

 SOCHS 2015-2016 Season

 Spring 2016: Making Your Own Congregational Song Tradition